SalishSeaCast/docs/particles/sensitivity.rst

 ===================
 .. figure:: images/Sensitivity3D.png

-Figures 1 and 2 show particle trajectories with initial positions along the thalweg.
-Figure 3 and 4 show trajectories that started at arbitrary locations in Haro Strait.
-Figures A, B, C, and D show the change in depth of the particle as it progressed in its trajectory.
+Figures 1, 2, 3, and 4 show particle trajectories with initial positions along the thalweg, but the initial positions in figures 3 and 4 are located in regions with stronger mixing.
+Figures A, B, C, and D show the change in depth of the particles as they progressed in their trajectories.